-BS 7412 applies only to windows with fusion welded corner joints, with frame members not exceeding 3.0 m.
-It refers to white profiles to BS EN 12608, and surface covered profiles to BS 7722.
+BS 7412 applies only to windows fabricated from extruded white profiles, and with frame members not exceeding 3.0 m.
 Windows manufactured to BS 7412 may, in some cases, be marked with the certification trade mark of a third party quality inspection agency, e.g. the BSI Kitemark - see general guidance 3.

-PVC-U windows may also be made from self-coloured profiles - either coloured throughout or with an external co-extruded layer, or from surface covered profiles, where special foils are applied to produce coloured and/ or textured (e.g. wood grain) effects.
+PVC-U windows may also be made from self coloured profiles - either coloured throughout or with an external co-extruded layer, or from surface covered profiles, where special foils are applied to produce coloured and/ or textured (e.g. wood grain) effects.
 Windows made from these profiles are not covered by British Standards and should be specified either by proprietary reference or, where applicable, using clause 380.